insha1234/GL-Tracker-Website/README.md

    ```

 3. **Set Up MongoDB**
-   - Start MongoDB and create a new database named `intern_tracker`.
+   - Start MongoDB and create a new database named `internsDB` and add collections in it like 'interns','photos' and 'projects'.
    - Update the MongoDB connection string in the configuration file (e.g., `config/db.js`) if necessary to match your MongoDB setup.

 4. **Run the Application**